akeneo/pim-helpcenter/content/md/permissions-settings/manage-your-users.md

 1. Go to `System` and click on the `Users` menu entry
 2. Click on the user to proceed
-1. Click on the right on the `Delete` button
+1. Click on the `...` button in the top right corner, then select `Delete` in the dropdown
   ![image](../img/System_DeleteUsers.gif)
 1. Then confirm you want to delete the user